 So, after debating the point in my head for a half hour, I ventured out at 5:30PM to this little wine bar that was literally around the corner from my home-away-from-home and proceeded to celebrate.
 By myself.
 In blissful silence.
 I think the server probably thought I was insane.
 I ordered a ridiculous amount of food and wine for one person (and almost finished it all!!)

-In the midst of the feast, I ate this Bollywood-spiced chèvre that was like other level good.
+In the midst of the feast, I ate this spiced chèvre that was like other level good.
 So I decided to recreate my own version for the holidays…because who doesn’t like a good cheese plate around the holidays???

 Never fear, my plant-based friends.
 This recipe works no matter what your poison: goat cheese, cream cheese or a lovely nut-based option would all be delicious.
 This is holiday entertaining, Desiree-style: lovely flavour, crazy easy to make.